 All individual health insurance policies issued by non-life insurance companies, including family floater policies

 Individual members, including the family members covered under group health insurance policy of a non-life insurance company can migrate to individual health insurance policy of the same insurer and then exercise right to portability as stated above.
-When a person buys a health insurance policy and is not very happy with it, the biggest worry before dumping it in favour of buying another policy is the loss of credit for waiting periods and pre-existing related exclusions.
+When a person buys a health insurance and is not very happy with it, the biggest worry before dumping it in favour of buying another policy is the loss of credit for waiting periods and pre-existing related exclusions.
 So, what does portability mean?
 Similar to mobile number portability where you could port (or say shift or transfer) your mobile number to another provider without causing hassle with regards to change in your number, similarly you can shift your health insurance policy to another insurer ALONG WITH the credit for the waiting periods and pre-existing related exclusions.

 Process of health insurance portability

-First and foremost: you can apply for portability of your health insurance policy BEFORE 45 days of your renewal due date.
+First and foremost: you can apply for portability of your health insurance plan BEFORE 45 days of your renewal due date.
 If you breach this timeline, the insurer whom you want to port your policy to, may at its discretion, decline your application.
 So, once you’ve decided on porting your insurance policy to new insurer within time frame, the process is as follows:

 You have to fill the standard portability application form along with the proposal form for the new policy which you can download from new insurer’s website or get from one of its branches